 In recent years, several local projects have been approved for construction through the Section 408 permitting process that were not included in the Dallas Floodway Feasibility Study existing conditions HEC-RAS model developed following the 2003 survey data.
 For the Dallas Floodway Feasibility Study Comprehensive Analysis, any projects that were completed or had started construction as of March 31, 2012 are included as an update to the Dallas Floodway Feasibility Study Comprehensive Analysis existing conditions.
-Therefore, the base HEC-RAS steady flow model needed to be updated to include those projects in the Existing Conditions geometry.
+Therefore, the base HEC-RAS steady flow model was updated to include those projects in the Existing Conditions geometry.
 Local projects were included that have both a potential hydraulic floodplain impact and sufficient design development to enable the estimation of any hydraulic impacts through hydraulic modeling.
-The Existing Conditions HEC-RAS model was computed both with the final existing conditions frequency flows for Dallas Floodway and the future flows for comparison to the Future Without-Project conditions model.
+The Existing Conditions HEC-RAS model was computed both with the final existing conditions frequency flows for Dallas Floodway and the future flows for comparison to the Future Without-Project Conditions model.

-6.3.1 Projects Included for the Dallas Floodway Feasibility Study CA Existing Conditions
+6.3.1 Projects Included for the Dallas Floodway Feasibility Study Comprehensive Analysis Existing Conditions existing cross section geometry.
+More detailed descriptions of these projects and location information is provided in the main report.

 Projects that have been included under Existing Conditions are described below; however, not all of the projects listed warranted actual changes to the HEC-RAS model.
-Research into the projects' design plans was conducted by the Fort Worth District to determine whether the projects warranted any changes to the existing cross section geometry.
-More detailed descriptions of these projects and location information is provided in the main report.
+Research into the projects' design plans was conducted by the Fort Worth District to determine whether the projects warranted any changes to the